KejPi/AbracaDABra/README.md

 * DAB input signal spectrum visualization
 * RF level estimation on supported devices
 * Only band III and DAB mode 1 are supported
-* Simple user-friendly interface, trying to follow DAB _Rules of implementation (<a href="https://www.etsi.org/deliver/etsi_ts/103100_103199/103176/02.04.01_60/ts_103176v020401p.pdf">TS 103 176</a>)_
+* Simple user-friendly interface, that aims to follow the DAB _Rules of implementation (<a href="https://www.etsi.org/deliver/etsi_ts/103100_103199/103176/02.04.01_60/ts_103176v020401p.pdf">TS 103 176</a>)_
 * Multiplatform (Windows, macOS and Linux)
-* Dark theme supported on all platforms
+* Dark theme is supported on all platforms
 * Localization to German, Czech and Polish (not complete)

-AbracaDABra desktop application is available for free and will remain so in the future.
+The AbracaDABra desktop application is available for free and will remain so in the future.
 However, if you like it, you can [buy me a beer](https://www.buymeacoffee.com/kejpi) 🍺

 ## Basic mode